 Manufacturing of raw materials and components used in the NeoCart supply chain is undergoing a technology transfer from outsourced contract manufacturers, which we used for clinical manufacturing, to our anticipated new manufacturing facility in the Waltham, Massachusetts area, which we will use for commercial manufacturing in the event NeoCart is approved by the FDA.
 This technology transfer extends to the three components of the CT3 bioadhesive-methylated collagen, curing solution and activated PEG-and collagen honeycomb scaffold, which is used in the production of NeoCart.
 We also plan to transfer production of the collagen raw material used in some of the NeoCart components to our new facility.
+Sterile filtration and aseptic filling of our sterile collagen solution used in NeoCart production will continue to be performed by a third-party contract manufacturer.
 We do not anticipate changes to raw materials, components, formulations or properties, nor do we anticipate changes to the NeoCart manufacturing process or finished product specifications as a result of the transfer.